Computer-Aided Drafting and Design Associate in Science

 Credits

-This course is designed to further student understanding of the concepts and applications of analytical and theoretical approaches to literature.
+This course is designed to introduce students to the concepts and applications of analytical and theoretical approaches to literature.
 Students will employ critical thinking in their interrogation of the texts.
-This course satisfies the General Education State Core Humanities requirement for degree seeking students.
+This course satisfies the General Education State Core Humanities requirement for degree-seeking students.

 College Algebra Gen Ed Core